Kevin8224/E-Commerce-Project-Kevin_Villalba/README.md

 # Introduction
 ##### Project by Kevin villalba.
  This web application ([Sabrium](https://sabrium.netlify.app)) is built entirely with [React.js](https://reactjs.org), it is a fast food e-commerce app with simple styles and structure, based on a personal idea.
-The app uses Firebase database for storage products, user data, and purchase details.
+The app uses Firebase to storage products, user data, and purchase details.

 # Application info
 The application consists of a routing with 5 routes